County of Santa Barbara

 business licensing;

-b) Provide any other direction to staff regarding the County’s cannabis program, including
+b) Provide any other direction to staff regarding the County’s cannabis program, including whether

-c) Find that the proposed actions are administrative activities of the County, which will not
+c) Find that the proposed actions are administrative activities of the County, which will not result in

-CEQA Guidelines Section 15378(b)(5).
+Section 15378(b)(5).

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY